electrickite/shibboleth/README.md

 `shibboleth.rules` system setting, one per line.
 The rules should be entered using the 'shib-attr' [Apache syntax][3].
-The attributes available will vary based on the user's IdP: contact you IdP administrator for details on the types of information provided with each user session.
+The attributes available will vary based on the user's IdP: contact you IdP administrator for details on the types of information provided with each user.
 (One way to get an idea of the attributes in your environment is to dump the `$_SERVER` variable of an active Shib session)